-In accordance with California Energy Code Title 24, the Project would be required to meet the 2019 Building Energy Efficiency Standards for residential and non-residential construction.
-This includes standards for water and space heating and cooling equipment; insulation for doors, pipes, walls, and ceilings; and appliances, to name a few.
+In accordance with California Energy Code Title 24, the Proposed Project would be required to meet the 2019 Building Energy Efficiency Standards for residential and non-residential construction.
+This includes standards for water and space heating and cooling equipment; insulation for doors, pipes, walls and ceilings; and appliances, to name a few.

-The Project would also be eligible for rebates and other financial and tax incentives from the California Energy Commission (CEC), California Public Utilities Commission (CPUC), state and federal taxing authorities, Property Assessed Clean Energy (PACE) program administrators, and due to the purchase of energy-efficient appliances and systems, which would also further reduce the overall operational energy demand of the Project.
-The Project includes the implementation of ground-mounted solar arrays, energy storage, electric vehicle (EV) charging stations and micro-grids.
+The Proposed Project would also be eligible for rebates and other financial and tax incentives from the CEC, CPUC, state and federal taxing authorities, PACE program administrators, and due to the purchase of energy-efficient appliances and systems, which would also further reduce the overall operational energy demand of the Proposed Project.
+As described in Section 2.0 of the Draft EIR, the Proposed Project includes the implementation of ground-mounted solar arrays, energy storage, EV charging stations and micro-grids.